Why Use A Dining Plan?

 How it Works

-There are several different ways to use your dining plan on campus.
-Our dining plans consist of value meals combined with a declining balance account called flexible dollars.
-The value meals are added to your account in biweekly increments.
-These value meals or passes, normally consist of an entrée, side dishes and a drink.
+Our dining plans consist of two components: meal passes and a declining balance account, called flexible dollars.
+The meal passes are added to your account in biweekly increments and can be used during any of the four daily meal periods.
+These passes normally consist of an entrée, side dishes and a drink.
 Passes give students a better value than if they purchased the items a la carte.
-Flexible dollars are extra money that can be used at any dining location to purchase additional food items.
+Flexible dollars are extra money that can be used at any dining location to purchase additional food items a la carte or to upgrade your meal pass with special options.
+They can also be used to purchas grocery items at the campus convenience store, Entropy.